Rabbit show jumping: History

 The Rabbit Hopping Society of Australia was founded in 2013, also with the assistance of Aase and Rasmus Bjerner.

 In 2015 Freya Pocock Johansson founded Rabbit Hopping New Zealand.

 Record jumps

-The world record for the highest rabbit jump is 107 cm, and was achieved in March 2023 by Holloway Ch Tennessine, owned by Marie Kozubková from Czech Republic.
-From June 2019 Miss Pinkys Grand Champion Harajuku "Dobby", owned by Julia Samson from Sweden, hold the world record for longest jump, at 301 cm, achieved in August 2017.
+The world record for the highest rabbit jump is 107 cm, and was achieved in March 2023 by Holloway GtCh Tennessine, owned by Marie Kozubková from Czech Republic.
+As of June 2019, Miss Pinky's Grand Champion Harajuku "Dobby", owned by Julia Samson from Sweden, holds the world record for longest jump, at 301 cm, achieved in August 2017.